-Confirming the Applicant's control over the FQDN by validating the Applicant is the Domain Contact.
-This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
-Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+Note: Once the FQDN has been validated using this method, the CA MAY NOT also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
+This method is NOT suitable for validating Wildcard Domain Names.